abressiddique/reactjs-frontendeval-challenges/README.md

-For interview preparation .. this is the react codding questions [ comparatively its much easier then dsa ]
+For interview preparation .. this is the react codding questions [ comparatively its much easier then dsa ][ code sand box ]